Living with pancreatic cancer

 • having goals

-• planning enjoyable things around weeks that might be trickier than others
+• planning enjoyable things around weeks that might be emotionally difficult for you

 Talking to other people

-Talking to your friends and relatives about your cancer can help and support you.
+Talking to your friends and relatives about the cancer can help and support you.
 But some people are scared of the emotions this could bring up and won’t want to talk.
 They might worry that you won't be able to cope with your situation or be afraid they will say the wrong thing.

 It can strain relationships if your family or friends don't want to talk.
 But talking can help increase trust and support between you and them.

 Help your family and friends by letting them know if you would like to talk about what’s happening and how you feel.
+Or you may prefer to see a counsellor.

-Cancer chat
+Cancer Chat

 Support groups

-You may find it helpful to go to a support group to talk to other people affected by cancer.
+You may find it helpful to go to a support group to talk to other people affected by pancreatic cancer.

 Physical problems